 Simple explanation of an optimization algorithm

 Imagine you want to subscribe to a streaming service at your house.
-You have some options, such as Netflix, Amazon, Disney, Youtube How can you decide which one you want?
-You can start exploring the options and see what they offer and what they ask in exchange (features can overlap with reality but it is not the point):
+You have some options, such as Netflix, Amazon, Disney, and Youtube.
+How can you decide which one you want?
+You can start exploring the alternatives and see what they offer and what they ask in exchange.
+These are just examples, some things may overlap with reality but it is not the point:

 - Amazon has a pay-per-view, low subscription but you pay every time you want to watch something.
 Doesn't have the Netflix hot shows

-- Netflix has a vast catalog, and releases new hit after hit, albeit is a bit expensive
+- Netflix has a vast catalog, and releases hit after hit, albeit is a bit expensive

 - Disney has a lot of content for kids, not found in other platforms, but doesn't have grown up content